 The Company is domiciled in Luxembourg.
-As per the law dated 9 July 2010, there is no corporate income tax, net wealth tax, indirect tax or capital gains tax payable by the Company in Luxembourg.
+As per the Law on the EFSF dated 9 July 2010 as amended, there is no corporate income tax, net wealth tax, indirect tax or capital gains tax payable by the Company in Luxembourg.